Celebrate Recovery® at CRBC

 It is good neither to eat flesh, nor to drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weakRomans 14:21

-Jesus Christ is Lord of my life and I struggle with rage and lust.
-I have since I was a child, and I gave my life to Christ when I was eleven, although I haven’t lived it for Him nearly as well as I should have and occasionally have lived it against His will.
-I was called to the ministry as a child and spent most of the last 25 years ignoring that call out of a combination of fear and disbelief that God wanted to use me for anything.
-Since I was saved, I have rarely missed a day when I haven’t read my Bible or prayed, but there have been many days when I felt alone or ineffectual in my praying, and I certainly haven’t been as effectual for God’s kingdom as I should.
+I’ve struggled with those things since I was a child, and I gave my life to Christ when I was eleven, although I haven’t lived it for Him nearly as well as I should have and occasionally have lived it against His will.
+I was called to the ministry as a child and spent most of the last 30 years ignoring that call out of a combination of fear and disbelief that God wanted to use me for anything.
+Since I was saved, rarely did a day pass without me reading my Bible or praying, but there have been many days when I felt alone or ineffectual in my praying, and I certainly haven’t been as effective for God’s kingdom as I should.
+There have been too many days recently where I haven’t read my Bible or prayed as much as I should, either.

-Before coming to Celebrate Recovery, I had no fellowship with other Christian men outside casual relationships; I certainly had no strong spiritual fellowship with other Christian men with whom I felt comfortable sharing in a way that anyone who regularly attends Celebrate Recovery recognizes as meaningful.
-Frankly, I have never believed in accountability partners because I see no need to create a new label for something the Bible already tells us we’re to do with our trusted Christian brothers.
 I believe in the principle of accountability but never found anyone with whom to practice it effectively - Biblically - prior to coming to Celebrate Recovery.
 And, the normal activities for which accountability partners are usually most effective, I am blessed at accomplishing without a partner.
 I needed a sponsor – I didn’t know it – and I found one at Celebrate Recovery.
 We don’t share the same struggle, but I can certainly relate in my struggle to the types of temptations he can relate to in his, and he certainly has a peace and effectiveness for Christ that has eluded me.
 I grew up in a Southern Baptist Church where many, some, I couldn’t tell you the number, of men committed adultery with the wives of other men in the church, and the wives of men outside the church.
 Many of them attended the same parties as my parents, and I went to school with their children.
-Many of those men were pillars of our community and church.
-I saw and heard churchgoing men demean and objectify women constantly in our community.
-I swore to myself – and forgot to ask God’s protection – that I would never betray my wife – or Him – as the other men in my family had.
-Then, as now, the following verse has special meaning for me; I knew and know it to be true, and more than once have forgotten the power of its meaning:

 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: 1 Peter 5:8